nre-learning/nrelabs-curriculum/README.md

 - Consider linking labs together in a lesson and provisioning all of them at once.
 - document everything that needs to go into a lesson directory (syringe.yaml and README.md at a minimum), and then what's optional depending on what's in the syringefile.
 - generate the lesson README in the browser, make it look just like the docker labs example - that looked nice.
 You'll need to add a place in the syringe.yaml file for it.
 Just provide a URL and it will get passed down to the browser.
+- DNS and IP addressing for each namespace.
+Need to document how this is laid out.
+Maybe the mgmt network gets IPAM'd?
+DNS in the management network has to work, at a minimum.
+- **ABSOLUTELY NOTHING IS SECURED** - need to do this.
+- Modify the syringe and web ingresses so that we do some basic security checks.
+Rate-limiting for sure, and possibly also client-IP matching.
+Can nginx